Nathaniel L. Clapton

-Nathaniel Langford Clapton (1 September 1903 – January 1967), the only son of Nathaniel Clapton, ironmonger's manager, of St Dunstan's Crescent, Worcester.
+Nathaniel Langford Clapton (1 September 1903 – 23 January 1967), the only son of Nathaniel Clapton, manager of a ironmonger business, of St Dunstan's Crescent, Worcester, was a schoolmaster and grammar school headmaster.

 He attended the Royal Grammar School Worcester, before gaining a scholarship to Hertford College, Oxford, where he gained first class honours in Mathematical Moderations in 1923 and in the Final Honour School of Mathematics in 1925.